-Breaking down your script is most beneficial to your budget.
-Especially for a musical.
-You can determine who needs to be hired to execute your vision.
+Breaking down your script is most beneficial to your budget, especially for a musical, which allows you to determine who needs to be hired to execute your vision.

 The number of rehearsal days will vary according to what our budget allows (performers get paid for rehearsal time), but the more complicated our dance routines, the more rehearsal days we should allow.
 If a scene seems more challenging, you could determine that in the breakdown and write notes for the rest of your team.

 Fred Astaire famously demanded six weeks of rehearsal for all the dance numbers he choreographed for himself and Ginger Rogers, but MGM could afford to meet those demands.

 You might not have that kind of budget to work with.

 During rehearsal time, our wardrobe department should also be working with the actors and dancers.
 Costumes, including shoes, will have to allow for any choreographed movements.